Detecting Planetary Oblateness in the Era of JWST: A Case Study of Kepler-167e: Suitable Targets for Oblateness Detections

 The transit light curve due to an oblate planet deviates from that of a perfectly spherical planet with the same cross-section primarily during the ingress and the egress.
 In the absence of the stellar limb-darkening effect, the maximum amplitude of the oblateness signal is given as \citep{Zhu:2014}

-Here $f_\perp \le f$ is the oblateness measured on the projected shape of the planet.
+Here $f_\perp \le f$ is the oblateness measured on the projected shape of the planet onto the sky plane.
 The inclusion of the limb-darkening effect reduces the amplitude, but this reduction is not as severe in the NIR band as it is in the optical.
 The actual shape of the oblateness signal also depends on other parameters, especially the projected planet obliquity $\theta_\perp$.
 In the case of rotational flattening, this angle measures the spin direction relative to the orbital direction.
 We define the positive direction to be the counterclockwise direction and set $-90^\circ \leq \theta_\perp \leq 90^\circ$.
-For reference, the absolute planet obliquity angles of Solar system giants and the projected obliquity angles of two extra-solar PMOs (HD 106906b and 2M0122b, \citealt{Bryan:2020, Bryan:2021}) are shown in the right panel of Figure~\ref{fig:known-systems}.
+For reference, the absolute planet obliquity angles of Solar system giants and a extra-solar PMO HD 106906b \citep{Zhou:2020, Bryan:2021}, and the projected obliquity angles of 2M0122b, \citep{Zhou:2019, Bryan:2020} are shown in the right panel of Figure~\ref{fig:known-systems}.
 According to these known measurements, planets (or PMOs) with reasonably large obliquity angles ($\theta$ or $\theta_\perp\gtrsim 20^\circ$) are probably common.
 This is a useful feature for the detection of planet oblateness, as we will see in Section~\ref{sec:result}.

 Planets with deep transit depths at wide orbits are therefore preferred targets for oblateness detection, because of their larger signal amplitude and presumably longer ingress and egress durations.
 Figure~\ref{fig:target-selection} illustrates the known confirmed and candidate transiting planets in the transit depth vs.\ orbital period plane, which were obtained from the NASA Exoplanet Archive \citep{Akeson:2013}.
 Among these potential targets, Kepler-167e is one of the best because of its long period, deep transit, and well-characterized properties.
 We therefore use it for our light curve simulation.